arbor-sim/arbor/doc/cpp/morphology.rst

       Proportion of the CV by area.

-.. cpp:function:: std::vector<cv_proportion> intersect_region(const cable_cell& cell, const region& reg, const cell_cv_data& cvs)
+.. cpp:function:: std::vector<cv_proportion> intersect_region(const region& reg, const cell_cv_data& cvs, bool integrate_by_length=false)

-   Returns a vector of :cpp:class:`cv_proportion` identifying the indices of the CVs from the :cpp:class:`cell_cv_data` argument that lie in the provided region on the provided cell, and how much of each CV by area belongs to that region.
+   Returns a vector of :cpp:class:`cv_proportion` identifying the indices of the CVs from the :cpp:class:`cell_cv_data` argument that lie in the provided region, and how much of each CV belongs to that region.
+The proportion of CV lying in the region is the area proportion if ``integrate_by_length`` is false, otherwise, it is the length proportion.

 Supported morphology formats
 ============================